sjdcsrezvani/Hotel_Listing_System_django/README.md

 * can see html report of all bookings
 * can add new hotels, rooms, room_type

-Availability Serializer is removable,i forgot to delete it

 create super user to add data to Room, Hotel and RoomType tables then use Booking API